The Dayton Family: 1993–2005: Early history

-Stabilization (2005-2010)
+2005–2010: Stabilization

 After a three-year hiatus, the group was trimmed down to Ira and Peterson and they released Family Feud through Fast Life Records.
 The following year, The Dayton Family signed with U Be U Records and released Back on Dayton Ave.
 The duo added new member Jake the Flake later that same year and released Return to Dayton Ave. in October.
 Following Hinkle's release from prison, the group returned to their original lineup of Ira, Peterson, and Hinkle.
-In 2009, they released The Return: The Right to Remain Silent under DDA Records.
+In 2009, they released The Return: The Right to Remain Silent under DDA Records/Paypa Boi Entertainment LLC.

-Hatchet House (2010-2011)
+2010–2011: Hatchet House

 On July 14, 2010, The Dayton Family signed with Insane Clown Posse's subsidiary label Hatchet House.
 The group released the EP Psycho on February 1, 2011, and a music video was released for the song "Cocaine" on 28 March.
 Their seventh album, Charges of Indictment, was released on June 28.
 They most recently featured in the "Psychopathic Psypher" Part 1 & 2 (Bootleg in Part 1 and Shoestring in Part 2).
 The video for "The Psypher (Part 1 & 2)" was released on June 5, 2011.

+2023–present: Recent events

+On June 10, 2023 it was announced that former member Ghetto E had died at age 46.